waynegraham/registry.clir.org/_projects/2009-cataloging-230-years-of-research-and-programs-at-th.md

 ---
 layout: project
-title: "Cataloging 230 Years of Research and Programs at the American Academy of Arts and Sciences"
+title: Cataloging 230 Years of Research and Programs at the American Academy of Arts and Sciences
 ---